Alexapathfinder/Netology/Search for outliers and generation of new features/README.md

-This directory contains the seventh assignment for the course.
-Ensembles.
+This directory contains the eighth assignment for the course.
+Search for outliers and generation of new features.
 Libraries used:

 - pandas
 - matplotlib